colbyfayock/media-ecommerce-workshop/lessons/02 - Create a new GitHub repository and link local project.md

 This works great, but we want to make sure the README is accurate for OUR project, not someone else's.

-Note: this could be as simple as updating the title or adding some more information about your goal for the project!
+> 💡 Tip: this could be as simple as updating the title or adding some more information about your goal for the project!

 #### Getting Started